Gabriel Filippelli

-Gabriel Filippelli is an American biogeochemist and professor of Earth sciences at Indiana University-Purdue University Indianapolis (IUPUI).
+Gabriel Filippelli is an American biogeochemist and professor of Earth sciences at Indiana University Indianapolis.
 In 2017 he began serving as the Editor in Chief of GeoHealth.
 Filippelli is the author of two books and many journal articles.
 He is the recipient of several awards and served as senior science advisor for the United States State Department from 2013–2014.
 His research addresses biogeochemical cycling in the environment, and the links between environmental processes and human health.

 Education

-Filippelli was awarded a BS in Geology from the University of California, Davis in 1986, a PhD in 1994 from the University of California, Santa Cruz, and then began working as an assistant professor of geology in 1994.
+Filippelli was awarded a BS in geology from the University of California, Davis in 1986, a PhD in 1994 from the University of California, Santa Cruz, and then began working as an assistant professor of geology in 1994.

 Career

-Filippelli is a Chancellor's Professor of Earth Sciences, the Executive Director of the Indiana University Environmental Resilience Institute and Director of the Center for Urban Health at IUPUI.
+Filippelli is a Chancellor's Professor of Earth Sciences, the executive director of the Indiana University Environmental Resilience Institute and director of the Center for Urban Health at IUPUI.

-Filippelli has been a member and Chair of the United States Advisory Committee for Scientific Ocean Drilling and of the Science Planning Committee for the International Ocean Discovery Program.
+Filippelli has been a member and chair of the United States Advisory Committee for Scientific Ocean Drilling and of the Science Planning Committee for the International Ocean Discovery Program.
 He has also written for a variety of major journals, including Nature, Science, and Geology, among others.